 The NextGen bar exam will feature three broad categories of question types:

-Multiple-Choice Questions: Almost half the exam time will be devoted to stand-alone multiple-choice questions with between four and six answer options and one or more correct answers.
+Multiple-Choice Questions: Approximately 40% of the exam time will be devoted to stand-alone multiple-choice questions with between four and six answer options and one or more correct answers.
 Initially, many of these questions will closely resemble Multistate Bar Examination (MBE) questions; this will ensure stability between scores for the current and NextGen bar exams.
 In future administrations, the variety of multiple-choice question types will increase.
 Note that some multiple-choice questions may also appear in the integrated question sets and longer writing tasks, which are described below.
 Sample Multiple-Choice Questions

-Integrated Question Sets: Just under one-third of the exam time will be devoted to integrated question sets.
+Integrated Question Sets: Just under a quarter of the exam time will be devoted to integrated question sets.
 Each of these sets is based on a common fact scenario and may include some legal resources (e.g., excerpts of statutes or judicial opinions) and/or supplemental documents (e.g., a police report or excerpt from a deposition) and include a mixture of multiple-choice and short-answer questions.
 In addition to testing doctrinal law, some integrated question sets will be focused on drafting or editing a legal document; other sets will be focused on counseling and/or dispute resolution.
-Sample Integrated Question Set
+Sample Integrated Question Sets